ambiguousname/secret-santa-2025/DESIGN.md

 - [X] Unclear of when to stop playing (day progression bar will help)
 - [X] Make days until race longer and longer (start off at 1 day until race)
 - [ ] Day auto-advanced from 7 to 4 after running out of energy (???)

+## Playtester Two

+- [ ] Unclear how to run and install Scarab (and note on detailed instructions to explainer in settings).
+	- Also need to be clearer on HOW using this mod helps with  the game
+- [ ] Buddy should be smaller on screen
+- [ ] Need to test race kill conditions (and make them obvious)
+- "It's kinda funny, I'm not against it."
+On having the pink square on bottom of screen
+- [ ] Check TCP sending data on a quit to menu and reload
+- "I did not realize I could input a name"
+- [ ] Need a bug rename state
+- [ ] Buddy should be minimized after adventure is done and while TCP is active
+- [ ] Jumping at level 6 was not enough to clear
+- Got two items, both Cool Skull.
+Had averages of skills around 6 or 7
+- [ ] Need to test if this is better than without TCP (and if first race is passable almost regardless of stats)
+- [ ] Racing backgrounds need a texture to be able to see on purely black.